GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1/User Guide_v1.md

 The first page is a 'home page' (DERI home page).
 It provides links to the tool guide and the four dashboards that makes up the tool.
 It provides a short description of the dashboards and the DERI score.
 The DERI score is a risk index, providing a number between 0 and 10.
 When the number is closer to ten, the risk of digital exclusion is higher; when the number is closer to 0, the risk is lower.
 For each of the components - also scored 0 to 10 - the score represents the risk of digital exclusion associated with that theme: age, deprivation, or broadband speeds and access.

 ### Navigation
+Individual navigation buttons in the home page direct users to the individual dashboards or the user guide.
+However, users can also use the tabs at the very top of every page in the tool, above the page title.

+Each dashboard and page, with the exception of the home page, includes a link button that takes users back to the home page.
+The aim of this is to reduce clutter and stop users from having multiple buttons directing them throughout the dashboard.

 ## User guide page
 The user guide page provides a simple image of the DERI dashboard, highlighting all of the relevant components of the dashboard, which are replicated through each of the four dashboards.